kvatigabi/SmartBike/README.md

 # SmartBike
-Bike with datalogging powerd by Arduino
+Bike with datalogging powered by Arduino